 Even though the bathroom is small, it is spotless and has everything you need.
 Nothing to complain about!

-Unfortunately, Monka Hotel is a small boutique hotel which means it doesn’t have any facilities that other hotels offer.
+Unfortunately, Monka Hotel is a small boutique hotel, which means it doesn’t have any public spaces or amenities.

 What this hotel lacks in public spaces, it makes up for it in the quality of the guest rooms.
 I thought the guest room is designed well, and the hotel provides everything you need for a short term stay.